Works On My Machine

 About

-I built Works on My Machine as a place to document what I'm building and learning in public.
-This site is my running log of experiments, technical lessons, false starts, and progress over time.
+I built Works on My Machine to document what I'm learning in that space.
+The name is a joke about messy reality.
+The site is my running log of experiments, technical lessons, false starts, and the gaps between "looks done" and "is done."

 I like working close to the problem: build something, test it, break it, understand it, improve it.
 When a challenge shows up, I treat it as feedback.
 Most of my growth has come from that loop.